Feminichi Fathima

-Feminichi Fathima is an Indian Malayalam-language film directed by Fasil Muhammed.
+Feminichi Fathima is an Indian Malayalam-language film written and directed by Fasil Muhammed.
 The film is a social drama that explores themes of gender equality, cultural traditions, and personal empowerment through the lens of its protagonist, Fathima.
 Shamla Hamza won the Kerala State Film Award for Best Actress for her performance in the film.

+In 2026, film received National Film Award for Best Malayalam Feature Film at 72nd National Film Awards.

 Plot

-The film centres on Fathima, a young woman from a conservative community in Ponnani, Kerala, who challenges societal norms and traditions to assert her identity and independence.
+The film centres on Fathima, a young woman from a conservative community in Ponnani, Kerala, who challenges societal norms to assert her identity and independence.
 The narrative follows her journey as she navigates the conflicts between traditional expectations and her aspirations for education, freedom, and equality.